Nurrospody/SOURCE-Statistics-ILC/Chapter Reports/CH4-part3.md

     ##  Shapiro-Wilk normality test
     ##
     ## data:  random
-    ## W = 0.99081, p-value = 0.8921
+    ## W = 0.98362, p-value = 0.493

-Between knits I’ve gotten the pleasure of seeing p-values that are low like 0.1408, or p-values that are quite high like 0.7505.
-Assuming the ‘default’ alpha of 0.05, all of these p-values mean I can reject the null hypothesis.
+Between knits I’ve gotten the pleasure of seeing p-values that are low like 0.1408, or p-values that are quite high like 0.8921.
+There’s also been . . . hall of shame results with p values around 0.02.
+Assuming the ‘default’ alpha of 0.05, *most* of these p-values mean I can reject the null hypothesis.
 (In this case, the null hypothesis is that variable ‘random’ equals a non-random distribution).
 I am not certain what the W represents, but it seems to gravitate between 0.97\#\#\# and 0.98\#\#\#.
+Hall of shame results sometimes have 0.96\#\#\# values.

 Now that I have an ever changing, lovely random data set to work with, let’s go back to th beginning of the chapter and run some more basic